tatumio/tatum-js/examples/one-example/README.md

 You can find examples [here](./src/app/one.subscriptions.example.ts).

-### How to generate virtual account for BSC and transfer from it to a blockchain address
+### How to generate virtual account for ONE and transfer from it to a blockchain address

 You can find examples [here](./src/app/one.virtualAccount.example.ts).